Kiuwan logo

 Combining SAST and SCA Tools for Comprehensive Security

-When creating, testing, and deploying software, many development companies now use proprietary software and open source software (OSS)
+When creating, testing, and deploying software, many development companies now utilize both proprietary software and open-source software (OSS)

 Proprietary software, also known as closed-source or non-free software, includes applications for which the publisher or another person reserves licensing rights to modify, use, or share modifications.
 Examples include Adobe Flash Player, Adobe Photoshop, macOS, Microsoft Windows, and iTunes.

 In contrast, OSS grants users the ability to use, change, study, and distribute the software and its source code to anyone on the internet.
-Accordingly, anyone can participate in the development of the software.
+Consequently, anyone can contribute to the development of the software.
 Examples include MongoDB, LibreOffice, Apache HTTP Server, and the GNU/Linux operating system.

 This means that many organizations are using third-party code and modules for their OSS.
 While these additions are incredibly useful for many applications, they can also expose organizations to risks.
 According to Revenera’s 2022 State of the Software Supply Chain Report, 64% of organizations were impacted by software supply chain attacks caused by vulnerabilities in OSS dependencies.